Ask Prairie Ridge Dental Care if our services are right for youMake an Appointment

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Prairie Ridge Dental Care, your comfort during dental procedures is important to us.
-Call us at 262-697-4222 for more information about sedation dentistry.
+At Prairie Ridge Dental Care, your comfort during oral surgery procedures is important to us.
+Call us at 262-697-4222 for more information.